fastrgv/WorldCupSokerban/README.md

 ## Media Files:

 ### General Note
-The particular choice of sound and image files delivered are not essential to the function of the game and are easily replaced.
-This software is primarily intended as a tutorial example of modern OpenGL methods.
-The only requirements are that sounds be in WAV format and images be in PNG format.

 It is my intention to use media with copyrights or licenses that are compatible with GPLv3.
 Please notify me if you believe there is an incompatibility, and it will be removed ASAP, eg a CC-by-NC license is NOT GPL compatible.